Menu Close

 2] Concept of Communist Party

 Marx was against the idea of communist party.
 Marx wanted ‘spontaneous revolution’ by workers.
-Marx wanted that workers should be fully conscious of their exploitation, it will automatically result into emergence of revolution.
+Marx wanted that workers should be fully conscious of their exploitation; it will automatically result into emergence of revolution.
 He wanted that we should wait till ‘class in itself change into class for itself’.
 Why?
 Only when workers are fully conscious, no one will be able to exploit.
 If we bring party, there will be hierarchy, domination and equality will remain elusive.

 Lenin felt that workers will not be able to develop consciousness on their own.
 Hence consciousness can be injected from outside.
 Who will inject?
 Communist party.
 Communist party will be led by ‘middle class intellectuals’.
 Lenin himself was from middle class.
 According to Lenin, Communist party will act as ‘vanguard of revolution’.
 (Vanguard – Friend, Philosopher, Guide).
 On the contrary Marx never gave any role to the intellectuals, Marx used to consider intellectuals as exploiters.

-3] Role of peasantry.
+3] Role of Peasantry

 According to Marx, communist revolution will come only through the proletariats.
 Who are proletariats?
 Property less class.
 In western countries, workers during his time were proletariats.
 According to him, propertied class can never be revolutionary.
 Workers will be revolutionary because they are also the most exploited class.
 Marx never considered peasantry revolutionary.
 They do have some amount of land and low level of consciousness.
 What Lenin did?
-In Russia, the number of workers was very small, it was primarily a agrarian society.
-Hence he incorporated peasantry within the revolutionary class.
+In Russia, the number of workers was very small, it was primarily an agrarian society.
+Hence, he incorporated peasantry within the revolutionary class.

 The cumulative effect of Lenin’s innovations ultimately resulted into a situation where the dictatorship of the communist party got established.
 Lenin was still progressive, but when Stalin came USSR became totalitarian state.

-Marx on Contradictions of Capitalism
+8] Contradictions of Capitalism

-“Capitalists dig their own graves”
+“Capitalists dig their own graves” – Karl Marx

 It shows contradictions in capitalism which will result into the destruction of capitalism on its own.